KrishnenduMarathe/OTEP/README.md

 	3. Number Keys on numpad might not work on some machine.
 (I got no clue how to fix)
 	4. Cannot change directory as "cd" not implemented
 	5. Backspace won't work after more that size limit (tied to issue 2 maybe)
+	6. Binaries with TUI not supported
+	7. Unicode not supported